Brain Fog & Neuroimmune Shifts

 The Five Cognitive Patterns of Midlife

-You’re sharp at 10 AM, fogged by 2 PM.
+Sharp at 10 AM, fogged by 2 PM, no clear reason why.
+The on-off pattern is the most common brain fog presentation in perimenopause — driven by glucose variability and neuroimmune load, not cognitive decline.
 Glucose variability, neuroimmune activation, circadian fragmentation, inconsistent vagal tone, and shallow CO₂ rhythm all compress access by midday.

 Capacity fluctuation — the pattern, not the trajectory.